 Do you know what one of the first things an employer does before interviewing a prospective employee?
 They Google your name to learn all about you.
-If they happen to forget searching your name beforehand, if you’ve made a good impression, they’ll certainly search afterwards.
+Therefore, to strengthen your brand, you need to have a web presence.

 Sites like LinkedIn and Facebook flourish because people have decided to provide these sites massive amounts of content for free.
 Unlike Financial Samurai, where I'm the main creator of content.